1990 World Series: Game 3

 In Game 3 the Reds took a 3–0 series lead on the defending champs.
 Tom Browning (two days after becoming a father) started for the Reds while Mike Moore, who had two wins in the 1989 World Series (alongside Dave Stewart), got the assignment for Oakland despite struggling throughout the regular season.
 In the second inning, Chris Sabo put the Reds up 1–0 with a solo homer.
 The lead was short lived as DH Harold Baines hit a soaring two-run homer after a Dave Henderson double to give the A's a 2–1 lead in the bottom of the second.

 In the third, the Reds' seven-run inning began with Billy Hatcher's eighth hit in nine at-bats (he had rapped into a double-play in the first inning ending his streak of seven straight hits).
 Paul O'Neill then singled off the glove of first baseman Mark McGwire to put runners on first and second.
 Eric Davis drilled a sharp single to center scoring Hatcher to tie the game and advancing O'Neill to third.
-Following an RBI groundout by Hal Morris that put the Reds ahead, the Reds went up 5–2 when Sabo hit his second homer of the game into the left field stands.
-Todd Benzinger, the Reds' DH (the game was in an American League Stadium) then singled and Joe Oliver hit an RBI double.
+Following an RBI groundout by DH Hal Morris that put the Reds ahead, the Reds went up 5–2 when Sabo hit his second homer of the game into the left field stands.
+Todd Benzinger, the Reds' first baseman then singled and Joe Oliver hit an RBI double.
 Mariano Duncan drove Oliver home with a single, stole second, and scored himself when Barry Larkin hit a gapper.
 The A's now trailed the Reds 8–2.
 Rickey Henderson's third inning home run made it 8–3, but Tom Browning pitched effectively for six innings to earn the victory.
 Dibble and Myers provided three scoreless innings in relief to put the Reds one win away from the title.